yuqi-zhang/atomic-system-containers-quickstart/README.md

 This will pull the pre-built etcd image from [docker hub](https://hub.docker.com/r/gscrivano/etcd/) and install the system container.

+Alternatively, this container image also lives within the fedora registry.
+You can pull from: registry.fedoraproject.org/f25/etcd

 The container is now installed but not running.
 If you use `atomic containers list -a` you will see that it is created but inactive.
 You can start the service with `systemctl start etcd`. or `atomic run etcd` (which for a system container just re-routes the command to systemctl start)

 You can check the status of the container with `atomic containers list`, or `systemctl status etcd`